 where $\pi$ is the policy, $R_{t+1}$ is the reward at turn $t+1$, $\gamma$ is the discount factor, and $Q^{\pi}(s_{t+1}, a)$ is the estimated action-value function for the next state and action.

+However, the action space in CRS is usually large, as it includes all candidate attributes and items.
+Such a large action space can negatively impact the sampling efficiency and the convergence speed of the DQN algorithm.
+To enhance the sampling efficiency, we employ a preference-guided action pruning strategy.
+Specifically, we select the top-N items $\mathcal{V}_{\text{top}}^{(t)}$ and attributes $\mathcal{P}_{\text{top}}^{(t)}$ with the highest preference scores from ASE to construct a pruned action space.
+These preference scores reflect the user’s vague and dynamic preferences, and thus can help the agent focus on the most promising actions.
+However, setting a small value of $N$ may also limit the diversity and exploration of the agent.
+Therefore, we adopt the action space size configuration from previous work ~\cite{deng2021unified, zhang2022multiple}, setting it as $N=10$.
+The pruning action space is defined as:

-For policy learning, the input conversation state $s_{\text{conv}}^{(t)}$ is learned by the graph-based conversation modeling module.
-The pruning action space $\mathcal{A}_{\text{action}}^{(t)}$ is determined by employing a preference-guided action pruning strategy, which expedites the RL sampling process.
-The reward $R$ follows the previous MCR setting ~\cite{lei2020interactive}, and the detailed settings will be described in the experimental section.
+For policy learning, the conversation state $\mathbf{s}_{\text{conv}}^{(t)}$ captures the user's dynamic conversation state, which is represented by a graph-based model as described in Section ~\ref{method: cur_conv_state}.
+The pruning action space $\mathcal{A}_{\text{action}}^{(t)}$ is determined by employing a preference-guided action pruning strategy, which partially estimate the user's vague preference distribution.
+The reward $R$ follows the previous MCR setting ~\cite{lei2020interactive}, and the detailed settings will be described in the Section ~\ref{Exp:traing_detail}.